By Keith Bateman and Heidi Jones

-Running, unlike walking, has a flight phase, meaning that at some points both feet will be off the ground and you will be travelling through the air.
-The secret of efficient running technique is to leave the ground with minimal effort.
-Runners with good technique will have an impressive flight phase – an image you may have seen in still photographs of top runners seemingly suspended in mid air.
-If you want to achieve an effective flight it is not useful, and probably detrimental, to deliberately reduce your vertical oscillation.
+Running, unlike walking, has a flight phase, meaning that at some stage of the running cycle both feet will be off the ground and you will be travelling through the air.
+The key to efficient running technique is to maximise the flight phase while leaving the ground with minimal effort.
+You may have seen photographs of top runners seemingly suspended in mid air — this is an example of their impressive flight phase.
+If you want to achieve an effective flight like an elite runner it is not useful, and probably detrimental, to deliberately reduce your vertical oscillation.

 Bad vertical oscillation

 Poor running technique will produce too much energy-wasting ‘bad’ vertical oscillation.
-If your foot lands too far in front of you, that is, you are over-striding, you will slump into in a semi-squat position once you have landed and your hips will be low to the ground.
-To recover lost speed you will be forced to push up and forwards.
-Your low point after landing combined with this push upwards results in a great deal of wasted energy and produces a big vertical oscillation that would otherwise have not been required.
+If you are over-striding — that is, your foot is landing too far in front of you — it will cause you to slump into in a semi-squat position upon landing, with your hips lower to the ground.
+In order to recover lost speed from the poor landing you will be forced to push up as well as forwards.
+Your low point after landing combined with this push upwards results in a larger than necessary vertical oscillation and a great deal of wasted energy that would have not been required without the over-striding.

 Good vertical oscillation

 If you are running with good form your whole body will be going up and down but in a way that feels almost effortless.
 This is because your balanced, near-vertically aligned landing uses the elasticity of your body to generate a large proportion of the lift – without the need to push up and out of the semi-squat landing position of the over strider.

 If you concentrate on a balanced landing rather than trying to control your vertical oscillation you will naturally achieve the optimal height off the ground appropriate for your current skill and fitness levels.
 All you need to do is to learn to land near-vertically aligned and the rest will follow unconsciously, automatically adjusting as you re-strengthen and become more skilful.